lokalise/i18n-ally/README.md

     |       ├── common.json
     |       ├── buttons.json
     |       └── ...
-    |
-    └── ...         # other files or your project
+    └── ...

 Currently we only support `json` as your locales file type.
 If you would like use different formats, please open an issue or pull request.
-Also if you would like to have different
+Also, if you would like to have different directory structures, it's also welcome to discuss.

 ## 🐞 Known issuses